9ae/ace/characters/ace.md

 Vio who never wanted to be the leader was groomed for leadership like Lessa, their family plain for Sici was to marry her off to form a political alliance.
 Vio while not wanting to deal with the politcs of leadership, never envisioned a life outside her family's business.
 She would have been happy to help Lessa lead, behind the scenes as a strategist.

+---

+## Arc

+Journey: Coming into her own power & taking leadership and responsibility of the world she is in

+Story:

+	- seeing the people she care about getting caught in larger plots
+	-

 ------

 ## Reasons